sfrezefo/hyperscaledemo/README.md

     AND customer_id=1;

 ```
--- top devices in the past 30 minutes for customer 2:
+Let us compute the top devices in the past 30 minutes for customer 2:
 ```sql
 SELECT (topn(topn_union_agg(top_devices_1000), 10)).item device_id
 FROM rollup_events_5min